Munir-2001/Sorting-Visualizer/README.md

 # Sorting-Visualizer
 <br>
 This is a sorting visualizer in python using Tkinter.<br>
-Download this for the version and run it on the python shell.
+Download this for the version and run it on the python shell.<br>

 There is also a research paper attached which worked on PDC.